CMSgov/cms-ars-3.1-high-microsoft-windows-2012r2-member-server-stig-overlay/README.md

 Latest versions and installation options are available at the [InSpec](http://inspec.io/) site.

 ## Running This Overlay
-When the __"runner"__ host uses this profile overlay for the first time, follow these instructions:
+When the __"runner"__ host uses this profile overlay for the first time, follow these steps:

 ```
 mkdir profiles